There are two main types of background reading that will be useful to your research:

-Start your background reading by searching and browsing the ABI and Mura® catalogue.
+Start your search for books and other material by browsing the ABI and Mura catalogue.

 - Search the ABI for family names.
 If there are too many search results, limit the results by place (see the left-hand side of the search results).